Building control - our service

 We're obliged to levy a fee for work that is reverted to us, but this fee will be individually assessed based on the size of the project and the amount of time we anticipate we'll need to be satisfied of compliance with the building regulations.
 Any information you have about inspections undertaken so far, including building plans, structural calculations and any photographs of the work in progress, will also be of great assistance.

 If we cannot ascertain compliance with particular parts of the work, we may have to ask for certain works to be uncovered for our inspection.
 We'll try to keep this to a minimum.

 The benefits of local authority building control (LABC)

 About building regulations

 Building regulations are national standards for the design and construction of buildings, to ensure safety, energy conservation and access for people with disabilities.
-They apply to most building work, whether new, alterations, extensions or change of use and include:
+They apply to most building work, whether new, alterations, extensions or change of us.

 We work with you to help you get building regulations approval.
 We offer local knowledge, advice and assistance from design to completion and issue certifications to prove your project meets with building regulations when it is successfully completed.

 For more information about building regulations see the Planning Portal building regulations (link opens in new window).
 You can also find out if you need to apply for planning permission.